-"A whopping 97% of Americans are Vitamin K2 deficient."
+"A Whopping 97% Of Americans Are Vitamin K2 Deficient."

-How it effects heart health?
+How it affects heart health?

 The heart, like all the organs in the body, needs oxygen-rich blood to function.
 Coronary arteries supply oxygen-rich blood to the heart.
 Coronary arteries branch off from the ascending aorta - the main artery supplying oxygenated blood to the circulatory system.
-Aorta is clearly visible in the CT scan image on the right.

 Healthy arteries are flexible and elastic.
 As we age, arteries harden and lose their flexibility due to build up of plaque.
 Calcium is part of the plaque build up that can lead to blockages, causing heart attacks or strokes.
 Arterial calcification is highly prevalent in people with heart disease and is an important predictor of future cardiac events.
 Studies show that the extent of calcification strongly correlated with the degree of plaque build up and the rate of future cardiac events.

 "Arterial calcification is highly prevalent in people with heart disease."

 Arterial calcification is the build up of calcium inside the arterial walls and it is one of the major risk factors for cardiovascular disease.

 Vitamin K2 helps deposit calcium into the bones and away from the arteries.
 Studies show healthy arteries contain 100 times more K2 than unhealthy arteries.